 StackImpact is a production-grade performance profiler built for both production and development environments.
 It gives developers continuous and historical code-level view of application performance that is essential for locating CPU, memory allocation and I/O hot spots as well as latency bottlenecks.
 Included runtime metrics and error monitoring complement profiles for extensive performance analysis.

-- Continuous hot spot profiling for CPU usage, memory allocation, blocking calls.
+- Continuous hot spot profiling of CPU usage, memory allocation and blocking calls.

 - Error and exception monitoring.